barseghyanartur/django-fobi/docs/index.rst

 If quick installer doesn't work for you, see the manual steps on running the `example project <https://github.com/barseghyanartur/django-fobi/tree/stable/examples>`_.

-Also, the `example project <https://github.com/barseghyanartur/django-fobi/tree/stable/examples/simple/foo>`_ has example theme, form element plugins, handlers and callbacks implemented.
+It also has an `example theme <https://github.com/barseghyanartur/django-fobi/tree/stable/examples/simple/foo>`_ , form element plugins, handlers and callbacks implemented.
 Take it as a good example of how to customise and extend `Fobi`.
 Make sure to see how same is done for the `bundled packages <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/>`_.